nilefy/nilefy/apps/docs/docs/datasources/google_sheets.md

 2. **Create a New Query**:
    - Select the option to add a new query.
-   - Select your connected Google CLoud Storage data source.
+   - Select your connected Google Sheets data source.

     ![Nilefy](img/google_sheets/query_add.png)